nofeed/seoengr/_posts/2023-04-20-automating-html-validation.md

 If you test on every browser on earth, good for you: I applaud your dedication and professionality.
 I [doubt](http://links.twibright.com/ "Links browser"){:rel="nofollow"} [every](https://apps.kde.org/en-gb/konqueror/ "Konqueror browser"){:rel="nofollow"} [browser](https://www.browzar.com/ "Browzar browser"){:rel="nofollow"} [though](https://www.fenrir-inc.com/jp/sleipnir/ "Sleipnir browser"){:rel="nofollow"}, really.
 But I understand, you test on Google Chrome, Firefox, Microsoft Edge and Apple Safari, you definitely should be in a good place.
 Starting with a valid HTML and CSS stylesheet though can greatly reduce testing and debugging costs.
 It establishes a common standard and incorporates best practices from the past 30 years.

 I also must say, it's professional.
-HTML is a rather straightforward markup language, with just a bunch of words whose meaning is very straightforward to interpret semantically.
+HTML is a rather straightforward markup language, with just a bunch of words whose meaning is very uncomplicated to interpret semantically.
 It's not 1998 anymore and all browsers have been very good at interpreting it for a long time.
 If your HTML isn't valid, I think you're lazy, and probably shouldn't be writing HTML in the first place.

-## Does it help with ranking?
+## Does it help with SEO and ranking?

 In 2017, [John Mueller](https://io.google/2022/speakers/john-mueller/ "John Mueller bio") has been asked if W3C validation was relevant for the algorithm.
 [The answer was very succinct and clear](https://twitter.com/JohnMu/status/858990753909022720){:rel='nofollow'}: